 Many organizations sponsor donations of books and journals to colleges and universities, and some local bookstores will buy selected used academic books they think they can sell.

-- Newly retired faculty members may retain their private faculty offices for 11 months following their retirement date if they notify the provost's office.
+- Newly retired faculty members may retain their private faculty offices until June 1st of the year following their retirement date, if they indicate to the Provost’s office a desire to do so.